The KPZ fixed point: The KPZ universality class

-Under the KPZ 1:2:3 scaling \eqref{123} the coefficients of \eqref{KPZ} transform as $\nu\mapsto \ep^{1/2}\nu$.
-A naive guess would then be that the fixed point is nothing but the vanishing viscosity ($\nu\searrow 0$) solution of the Hamilton-Jacobi equation given by Hopf's formula It is \emph{not}: One of the key features of the class is a stationary solution consisting of (non-trivially) time dependent Brownian motion height functions (or discrete versions).
+It is \emph{not}.
+One of the key features of the class is a stationary solution consisting of (non-trivially) time dependent Brownian motion height functions (or discrete versions of it).
 But Brownian motions are not invariant for Hopf's formula (see \cite{frachebourgMartin} for the computation).
-Our story has another parallel in the dispersionless limit of KdV ($\nu\to 0$ in)
+Our story has a stronger parallel in the dispersionless ($\nu\to 0$) limit of the (integrated) Korteweg-de Vries (KdV) equation

-(in integrated form).
-Brownian motions \emph{are} invariant for all $\nu$, at least in the periodic case \cite{QV}.
+Brownian motions \emph{are} invariant for all $\nu$ (at least in the periodic case \cite{QV}).
 But as far as we are aware, the zero dispersion limit has only been done on a case by case basis, with no general formulas.
-All of these lead, presumably, to various weak solutions of the pure non-linear evolution $ \partial_t h = \lambda(\partial_xh)^2$, which is, of course, ill-posed.
+One can imagine that the various schemes lead to different weak solutions of the ill-posed Hamilton-Jacobi equation $\partial_t h = \lambda(\partial_xh)^2$, with only the vanishing viscosity solution being characterized so far, through the entropy condition in its various manifestations.
+However, in our situation, where $h(t,x)$ is locally Brownian in $x$, it is far from clear that the notion of weak solution can have any meaning whatsoever.

-Our fixed point is also given by a variational formula (see Theorem \ref{thm:airyvar}) involving a residual forcing noise, the \emph{Airy sheet}.
-But, unfortunately, our techniques do not allow us to characterize this noise.
-Instead, we obtain a complete description of the Markov field $\fh(t,x)$ itself through the exact calculation of its transition probabilities (see Theorem \ref{thm:fullfixedpt}).
+The KPZ fixed point is given by a variational formula (see Thm.\,\ref{thm:airyvar}), analogous to \eqref{eq:invbur}, but with a residual forcing noise, the \emph{Airy sheet}.
+Unfortunately, our techniques do not allow us to characterize this noise.
+Instead, \emph{we obtain a complete description of the Markov field $\fh(t,x)$ itself through the exact calculation of its transition probabilities}.
+These transition probabilities are given in \eqref{eq:twosided-ext} and define the invariant Markov process.

 The \emph{strong KPZ universality conjecture} (still wide open) is that this fixed point is the limit under the scaling \eqref{123} for any model in the class, loosely characterized by having: 1.
 Local dynamics; 2.
 Smoothing mechanism; 3.
 Slope dependent growth rate (lateral growth); 4.
 Space-time random forcing with rapid decay of correlations.
+Alternatively, convergence to the fixed point can be taken as the definition of the KPZ universality class.